junyou2023/sports_booking_app/README.md

 STRIPE_PUBLIC_KEY=pk_test_xxx # publishable key for the Flutter app
 ```

+`manage.py` and the Django settings automatically load variables from
+`backend/.env` when running locally.

 After updating the environment file run `flutter pub get` to install the
 `flutter_stripe` dependency and rebuild the app.